ABZ-Aaron/SQL-Tutorials/README.md

 When combining these operators, AND is processed before OR.

 But... we can control evaluation order using parentheses to explicitly group operators, a bit like what we do in Maths!
+For example:

+* 5 + 2 x 3 = 11
+* (5 + 2) x 3 = 21

+Note how we use parenthese to change the order of evaluation, and thus change the final result.
+We can do the same with AND and OR in SQL.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Where2.png">